 Welcome to TILT!Audio.
 TILT!Audio is an alternative sound system that offers much better sound experience than original sound hardware.
-Its build based on a Raspberry Pi and replaces the original sound board of your game.
+It is build based on a Raspberry Pi and replaces the original sound board of your game.

 TILT!Audio is the successor of RasPiSound so don’t get confused when in some forums or on my youtube channel it is called RasPiSound.